sengopal/sengopal.github.com/_posts/2010-04-05-pdf-generation-using-pd4ml.md

 {% endhighlight %}

 ####Description
 1. Title template definition.
-A string that can optionally contain placeholders ${title} for a title value taken from HTML's \<title\> tag, ${page} for a page counter value.
+A string that can optionally contain placeholders ${title} for a title value taken from HTML's TITLE tag, ${page} for a page counter value.
 2. Page number template definition.
 A string with placeholder ${page} for a page counter value.
 3. The attribute initializes internal page counter with the given value.
 4. The attribute defines, that 1 page should not contain footer information.